JBed/Lending_Club_Data_Analysis/ReadMe.md

 ###Part1-LASSO

-Used LASSO in the glmnet package in R to build a perdictor of loan sucess.
+Used LASSO in the "glmnet" package in R to build a predictor of loan success.

 ###Part2-LDA

-used Latent Dirichlet allocation (LDA) in the gensim package in pyhon to analyse the reasons people are borrowing money.
+used Latent Dirichlet allocation (LDA) in the gensim package in python to analyse the reasons people are borrowing money.

-###Part3-Final
+###Part 3-Final

 Used the LDA result as covariates in a new LASSO model.
-This seems to considerably improve prediction accuracy.
+This seems to improve prediction accuracy.